297W26-WebLogo

 Networking Coffee Break

-• Practical frameworks for evaluating and documenting claims
+• Practical frameworks for deciding when to approve, modify or reject claims

 Networking Luncheon